Install PyTorch on GPU nodes¶

-This tutorial demonstrates the basics of how to create a Python environment on GPU compute nodes of ScienceCluster with specific packages of interest, in this case TensorFlow and PyTorch.
+This tutorial demonstrates the basics of how to create a PyTorch environment on GPU compute nodes of ScienceCluster.

-After connecting from a terminal to ScienceCluster, work through the following steps
+After connecting from a terminal to the ScienceCluster, work through the following steps.

-# (optional) confirm the gpu is available.
-The output should show basic information about at least
+Confirm the GPU is available.
+The output should show basic information about at least one GPU.

-# create a virtual environment container from an appropriately versioned Tensorflow docker image
+Create a virtual environment container from an appropriately versioned PyTorch docker image

-# when finished with your test, exit the interactive cluster session
+When finished with your test, exit the interactive session

 Note

-Similar to the TensorFlow note above, you should always confirm that your chosen base Docker image correctly recognizes the GPU hardware you require (i.e., always test GPU availibility in your environment when trying a new base Docker image).
-As you'll note, the PyTorch example image (docker://pytorch/pytorch:2.9.1-cuda12.8-cudnn9-runtime) works with the l4 hardware.
+You should always confirm that your chosen base Docker image correctly recognizes the GPU hardware you require (i.e., always test GPU availibility in your environment when trying a new base Docker image).
+As you'll note, the PyTorch example image (docker://pytorch/pytorch:2.12.0-cuda13.2-cudnn9-runtime) works with the l4 hardware.

 Using a virtual environment in ScienceApps¶

-If you would like to use a TensorFlow or PyTorch environment with Jupyter and ScienceApps, see the documentation about installing the environment as an ipython kernel.
+If you would like to use a PyTorch environment with Jupyter and ScienceApps, see the documentation about installing the environment as an ipython kernel.

 Preparing a job submission script¶